How To Use The Least Squares Regression Calculator

 saved datasets below the data entry panel.
 To retrieve it,

 all you need to do is click the "load data" button next to it.

-This calculator fits a linear trendline to your data using the
+This linear regression calculator fits a trend-line to your data using the

 least squares technique.
 This approach optimizes the fit of the

 trend-line to your data, seeking to avoid large gaps between the

 predicted value of the dependent variable and the actual value.

 The Least Squares Regression Calculator will return the slope of the line and the y-intercept.